ESA Aquatic Ecology Section

 Phone: (202) 833-8773

 Fax: (202) 833-8775

 The Aquatic Ecology Section gives a limited number of travel awards to students to offset expenses associated with attending the ESA Annual meeting.
 Student must be presenting a talk or poster.
 Travel awards are $300 and will be awarded on a lottery basis.
-Applications (abstract + letter of intent) should be submitted by email with the subject line "Travel Award_ApplicantLastName" to the Section Secretary, Tessa Francis, tessa at uw dot edu no later than June 1, 2013.
+Applications (abstract + letter of intent) should be submitted by email with the subject line "Travel Award_ApplicantLastName" to the Section Secretary, Stuart Jones, sjones20 at nd dot edu no later than June 1, 2014.
 Requests should be sent in a separate email from other correspondences.